ebramk12/digital-disbursements/docs/introduction/introduction.md

 # Introduction

-DDP is a payment platform that enables business to send payments to your customers, the digitized payments reduce the friction and time required for your customers to recieve the money.
+DDP is a payment platform that enables business to send payments to your customers, the digitized payments reduce the friction and time required for your customers to receive the money.

-Fiserv’s Digital Disbursement product allows merchants to provide customers with fast, more secure and cost-effective payout options how and when they want – on weekends, holidays and after hours. ikewise, the product allows the recipient to select the method to be used to disburse the payment.
+Fiserv’s Digital Disbursement product allows merchants to provide customers with fast, more secure and cost-effective payout options how and when they want – on weekends, holidays and after hours. likewise, the product allows the recipient to select the method to be used to disburse the payment.

 ---